 Keeping detailed records of workers' medical examinations from pre-employment to the latest medical exam is an important part of the medical surveillance program.
 This will not only provide workers with the necessary medical record history but also enable employers to use data to analyze the occurrences of illness and injury against the effectiveness of safety and health preventive mechanisms and processes adopted in the workplace.

 It is also required that employers maintain complete worker injury, illness, compensation records as required by OSHA’s general industry, HAZWOPER, and recordkeeping standards.

 An important point to note here is the requirement to maintain worker’s privacy and follow the laws and regulations related to sharing and using of personal medical records.

 The effectiveness of a medical surveillance program can only be maintained when it is continually reviewed and revised or upgraded.
 Employers can use data gathered from worker injuries and health to enhance and upgrade the medical surveillance program annually.

 OSHA requires employees to be trained in medical surveillance requirements as part of their online training on occupational health and safety in the workplace.
 As such employees working in construction, mining, healthcare, hazardous waste and treatment operations, excavation and trenching, and other industries that use chemicals or other hazardous substances must obtain the necessary training.

-Workers engaged in hazardous waste operations and emergency response (HAZWOPER), will receive the required online training when they enroll in the HAZWOPER 40 Hour and the HAZWOPER 24 Hour training courses offered by HAZWOPER-OSHA LLC.
+Workers engaged in hazardous waste operations and emergency response (HAZWOPER), will receive the required online training when they enroll in our OSHA HAZWOPER 40 Hour and the OSHA HAZWOPER 24 Hour safety training courses.